frame-lang/frame-docs/getting_started/basics.rst

 Conversely, if a variable declaration does not have a type and the target language is typed, Frame will generate `:<?>`.
 This invalid type token is intended to generate an error when the program is compiled.

-As discussed in the superstring section above, Frame genericially supports any type declaration for any language using superstrings.
+As discussed in the superstring section above, Frame generically supports any type declaration for any language using superstrings.
 Here is an example from Golang that would parse using superstrings but not as a native Frame type syntax: